openphilanthropy/unrestricted-adversarial-examples/README.md

 # Fraction correct under spatial: 0.117
 ```

-You can also run our attacks that
-It should print scores that match the leaderboard above.

-##### To be evaluated against our fixed warm-up attacks, your defense must implement the following API
+#### To be evaluated against our fixed warm-up attacks, your defense must implement the following API

-It must be a function that takes in batched images, and returns two scalar logits between `[-inf, inf]`.
+It must be a function that takes in batched images, and returns two scalar (e.g. logits) between `(-inf, inf)`.
 These correspond to the likelihood the image corresponds to each of the two classes (e.g. the bicycle and bird class)

 ```python
 import numpy as np